LSE sends zero-waste to landfill. We do this by employing the "Reduce, Reuse, Recycle, Recover" waste hierarchy in our waste and resource management.

 - LSE Director, Minouche Shafik launched the Plastic Free LSE campaign in 2018.
 The campaign aimed to minimise single-use plastics across the School and raise awareness about plastic pollution and the role plastics can play in society, providing the theme for engagement initiatives.

 - Waste from LSE campus and residences dropped by 6.6 per cent in 2017/18 compared to the previous year.

 - 17,145 disposable cups were saved between September and December 2018 with the proportion of takeaway hot drinks sold in reusable cups jumping from 4 per cent to 18 per cent!
 This was a result of LSE Catering introducing a 10p charge on disposable coffee cups and a 25p discount on hot drinks bought in a reusable mug along with promotion of discounted LSE Keep Cups; part of Plastic Free LSE.

 - Halls of Residence offer Tupperware boxes or second helpings of food to reduce food waste.

-- Our annual "ReLove" re-use programme collects unwanted items from students moving out of halls and donates them to charity.
-In 2017 we worked with British Heart Foundation and other charities to collect 7.7 tonnes of items.
+- "ReLove" is LSE's annual re-use programme which collects unwanted items from students moving out of halls and donates them to charity.
+In 2018 we worked with British Heart Foundation to collect 10.8 tonnes of items.
 In partnership with the FoodCycle Society and the Trussel Trust, 40kg of food was also collected.